bobdavies2000/OpenCVB/README.md

     -   A POE switch has been ordered – arrives tomorrow.
     -   At almost \$1k, the camera is too expensive to order a second.
 -   The overnight testing was improved and runs without restarting camera.
--   Splash screen was added and camera startup messages are removed.
+-   Splash screen was added and camera startup messages were removed.
 -   OpenCVB’s icon now appears in the taskbar.
 -   OpenCVB’s SharpGL interface is working.
 -   RedColor color management was improved – no repeated colors.
+-

 **January 1, 2025 – Oak-D Pro, Install Fixes.**